 The lithotomy position is a commonly used position in urologic, gynecologic and proctologic examinations and procedures, but is most well-known because of its widespread adoption in obstetrics.
 The name of the position goes back to its original use to visualize the perineal area in order to make incisions in this region to gain access for bladder stone extraction.

-Technique and Indications
+VIDEO Technique and Indications

 The lithotomy position has the patient lying on the dorsum with the knees, as well as the hips flexed at 90 degrees.
 The hips are also abducted to about 30 degrees, while the calves are supported on appropriately padded leg supports.
 This provides excellent surgical access to the perineum.